Angela Martin: Character biography

 Throughout the series, Angela is shown to have very picky taste.
 While playing a game of Desert Island in the episode "The Fire", she states that the books she would bring to a deserted island would be the Bible, The Purpose Driven Life, and The Da Vinci Code (just so that she could burn it).
-She is also seen to be a fan of Will & Grace (only the scenes with Harry Connick Jr.), the song "The Little Drummer Boy", and posters of young children doing adult-like activities.
-She also notes that her famous male crush is Boris Becker.
-During the episode "Office Olympics", she tells the documentarian that she likes playing games with her cats and singing.
+She is fan of the song "The Little Drummer Boy", posters of young children doing adult-like activities, Anne Geddes-style photographs of babies, and she has a crush on Boris Becker.
+Angela also apparently watches Will & Grace, but only the scenes with Harry Connick Jr. During the episode "Office Olympics", she tells the documentarian that she likes playing games with her cats and singing.
 She dislikes apologizing, Kevin, and the colors green and orange.
 She is seen driving a first-generation Ford Focus Sedan in the second season and a second-generation Saturn S-Series in the sixth.
-During the fourth season, Andy offers several locations for their wedding, including EPCOT Center, a Marriot Ballroom, and hot-air balloon rides.
+During the fourth season, Andy offers several locations for their wedding, including EPCOT Center, a Marriott Ballroom, and hot-air balloon rides.
 She turns these all down and eventually requests to be married at Schrute Farms, Dwight's beet farm.
 However, when Andy suggests a retirement in Celebration, Florida, she happily agrees.
 Angela also states several times that she is vegetarian.